dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

   }
 }
 ```
-`created` refers to how many new objects which was created.
+`created` refers to how many new objects were created.
 In general, objects without an existing uid in the payload will be treated as a new object.

 `updated` refers to the number of objects updated.
-Objects with an existing uid in the payload will be treated as updating an existing object.
+If an object has a uid set in the payload, it will be treated as an update as long as that same uid exists in the database.

 `deleted` refers to the amount of objects deleted during the import.
 Deletion only happens when the import is configured to delete data, and only then when the objects in the payload have existing uids set.

-`ignored` refers to objects that was not persisted.
+`ignored` refers to objects that were not persisted.
 Objects can be ignored for several reasons, for example trying to create something that already exists.
 Ignores should always be safe, so if something was ignored, it was either not neccesary or it was due to the configuration of the import.

 ***timingsStats***